circleci/circleci-docs/jekyll/_cci2/testing-orbs.md

 The most significant issue when testing orbs is that it is not straightforward to push a new commit to a repository containing orb source code.
 This is because orbs are interpolated into an expanded `config.yml` at build inception and may not have the newest changes to the orb contained in that commit.

-There are several different approaches you can use to test your orbs (e.g. using inline orbs or external repositories) to ensure orb compatibility with the CircleCI platform.
+There are several different approaches you can use to test your orbs (for example, using inline orbs or external repositories) to ensure orb compatibility with the CircleCI platform.
 CircleCI is also in the process of developing newer ways for you to test your orbs.
 For more detailed information about these testing examples, refer to the [Emerging Testing Best Practices for Orbs](https://discuss.circleci.com/t/emerging-testing-best-practices-for-orbs/27474) page in the CircleCI Discussion Forum.

 ## Orb Testing Methodologies